VictoriaMetrics/VictoriaMetrics/docs/README.md

      Whether to disable caches for interned strings.
 This may reduce memory usage at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringCacheExpireDuration and -internStringMaxLen
   -internStringMaxLen int
      The maximum length for strings to intern.
 A lower limit may save memory at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
+  -license string
+     See https://victoriametrics.com/products/enterprise/ for trial license.
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
+  -license.forceOffline
+     See https://victoriametrics.com/products/enterprise/ for trial license.
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
+  -licenseFile string
+     See https://victoriametrics.com/products/enterprise/ for trial license.
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
   -logNewSeries
      Whether to log new series.
 This option is for debug purposes only.
 It can lead to performance issues when big number of new series are ingested into VictoriaMetrics
   -loggerDisableTimestamps